chudnov/Health-Provider-Scrape/README.md

 - Address
 - Phone #

-This script ONLY works for the **Anthem** website.
+This script ONLY works for the **Blue Anthem** website.
 It will break for any other website.

 ## Getting Started